ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 player is called for.

 Decisions consist of a run of one or more choices written `-- ...`.
-There are two forms of choice: textual and action-based.
+There are three forms of choice: textual, action-based and automatic.

 	-- (DETAILS) "TEXT"